-CDC (care for dependent children) from dhhs
+CDC (care for dependent children) from Mdhhs

 - CDC generally helps with traditional licensed day care and preschool programs, before and after school (latchkey) programs, and some summer day camp programs.

 - Even at 100% of the pre-approved hourly rate, CDC assistance may be less than the rate charged by your childcare provider.
 If so, you are responsible for paying the difference.
-Generally, the childcare provider will bill DHHS directly for the pre-approved hourly rate, and bill the foster family for any remaining balance.
+Generally, the childcare provider will bill MDHHS directly for the pre-approved hourly rate, and bill the foster family for any remaining balance.

 - BE SURE TO APPLY ASAP!
 As soon as a child is placed in your home, even before you enroll them in a childcare program, you can begin your application process.
 While it can take some time for DHHS to process your CDC application, most families tell us that once it finally is processed, coverage will be retroactive to the DATE YOU APPLY (meaning, the date your completed application is submitted online at Michigan Bridges, or when your paper application is received by the DHHS office).
 If your foster child starts childcare, then you later apply for CDC, they may NOT cover the days the child was in care prior to your application.
 For this reason, you may wish to consider applying online, rather than mailing in an application, as the benefits begin based on the date MDHHS receives your application.